Est. 1910 · Rebuilt 2017–2024 · Now sailing

 The Voyage

 14,000 miles from the Pacific Northwest to the UK.
-Down the coast, through the Panama Canal, across the Caribbean and the Atlantic.
-The goal: the 2027 Fastnet Race — the centenary of Tally Ho's original victory.
+Through the Panama Canal, across the Caribbean and the Atlantic.
+The goal: the 2027 Fastnet Race — the centenary of her original victory.

 Live Voyage Tracker